 - For a list of major courses that commonly transfer and fulfill Metropolitan State University requirements, view our SLC Articulation Agreement Chart.

-- For a formal list of all Articulation Agreements Listings
+- Formal list of all Articulation Agreements Listings

-- For specific information on course equivalencies, program requirements or how your courses may transfer to another institution, visit USelect.
+- For specific information on course equivalencies, program requirements or how your courses may transfer to another institution, visit Transferology.

 Ready to Apply for Admission to Metropolitan State University?